zeroluck/docs/sources/admin-guide/saml/inbound-saml.md

 * Get the war for Asimba from [http://asimba.org](http://asimba.org)
 * Copy the war file in `/opt/tomcat/webapps`
-* Restart tomcat, it will extract the Asimba
+* Restart the Tomcat service.
+It will extract the Asimba, automatically.
 * Get the `asimba.conf` template from Gluu
 * Generate the keystore for your Asimba server:
     * Command: `keytool -genkeypair -keyalg RSA -alias "<ALIAS_OF_KEYSTORE>" -keypass <PASSWORD> -keystore <NAME_OF_JKS>.jks -storepass <PASSWORD>`